epfl-theos/aiida-defects/docs/source/index.rst

 ++++++++++++++++++++++++

-AiiDA-Defects is a plugin for the `AiiDA <http://www.aiida.net/>`_ computational materials science framework, and provides tools and automated workfows for the study of defects in materials.
+AiiDA-Defects is a plugin for the `AiiDA <http://www.aiida.net/>`_ computational materials science framework, and provides tools and automated workflows for the study of defects in materials.

 The package is available for download from `GitHub <http://github.com/aiida-defects>`_.